 Uploaded images can be stored, as they are, in the cloud together with the coordinates that your users marked as areas of interest.
 Then, you can use Cloudinary's on-the-fly image transformation URLs to create thumbnails of the original images while cropping the images based on their marked coordinates.
 This is done by setting the

 custom.
 As you can see in the example below, that generates a 200x150 thumbnail of an uploaded image based on the marked coordinates.

 You can also have Cloudinary crop images based on your specified coordinates while uploading before storing them in the cloud using server-side defined upload presets.

 The upload widget is a powerful addition to Cloudinary's end-to-end image management solution.
-Cloudinary intelligently removes the hassles involved with image uploading, manipulation and delivery, and now with the upload widget, provides you with a dynamic upload UI right on your site.
+Cloudinary intelligently removes the hassles involved with image uploading, transformation and delivery, and now with the upload widget, provides you with a dynamic upload UI right on your site.